Friday 30 December 2016

 Schoolchildren were also taught to idolise painters and their works, but although paintings are now highly-prised as safe investments, painting itself is too limited to be thought of as high art any more.
 Painters are no longer major figures as they were perhaps as recently as fifty years ago.
 As for music, when children of the future listen to classical music of our time they will listen to Philip Glass, and John Williams' Star Wars soundtrack, make of what what you will.

-Poetry, painting, and music still exist; but they no longer have a hold on the public, and in any case their hold was artificially bolstered by an establishment that insisted on forcing the public to respect high art even though most people were bored silly.
+Poetry, painting, and music still exist; but they are no longer perceived by the public as a gateway to immortality, and in any case their hold was artificially bolstered by an establishment that insisted on forcing the public to respect high art even though most people were bored silly.
 From cradle to grave children of the past were told that they should respect the words of Tennyson, and that if they did not, they were idiots.
-Now the public must find its own way, and it has.
+Now the conditioning is gone, and the public must find its own way, which it has.
 It has found another way.

 During the latter half of the twentieth century it was fashionable to treat popular art with the deference that had been shown to high art, and so for many years there was in this field a correct way of thinking, just as there had been with high art.
 The Beatles, as mentioned elsewhere on this blog, were the beneficiaries of this new orthodoxy, and then victims of a counter-orthodoxy in the punk years, and then beneficiaries again in the 1990s, and beyond fashions there are great sweeping paradigm shifts.
 The swift rise of hip-hop horrified the once-dominant white Anglo orthodoxy; it brought home the fact that none of us have a monopoly on legitimacy, and that for other people our lives and tastes are alien and inconsequential.